How to Get Into Chicago Booth School of Business

 Kevin Murphy

 Professor Murphy received the MacArthur Fellowship in 2005, making him the first business school professor to be chosen for the prestigious fellowship.
-Murphy has taught at Booth since 1984 and is currently the George J. Stigler Distinguished Service Professor of Economics.
+Murphy has taught at Booth since 1984 and is currently the George J. Stigler Distinguished Service Professor of Economics Emeritus.
 His research interests include inequality, unemployment, and the economics of growth and development.
-At Booth, Professor Murphy teaches such classes as “Advanced Microeconomic Analysis,” “Big Problems,” and “Sports Analytics.”
+Professor Murphy continues to teach at the school despite his emeritus status—during the 2024–2025 academic year, he teaches the class “Financing the Grid: Valuing Transmission and Storage Capacity.”

 Eugene F. Fama